chiamp/skill-expression-game-analysis/README.md

 	* use the approximations for the optimal and random win rate to get the approximated skill scores for each player role

 ## Open Discussions
 In this section, I outline some ideas and thoughts I had while brainstorming and working on this project.
-They are meant to be food for thought, which could potentially be more thoroughly explored in future projects.
+Some are incomplete, while others are more fully fleshed out; either way, they could potentially be more thoroughly explored in future projects.

 ### Is this method objective?
-Is the method outlined in the conclusion an **objective** way of calculating the skill score; i.e. can we be guaranteed to get the same skill score value every time we apply this method on the same game?
+Is the [method](#conclusion) outlined in the conclusion an **objective** way of calculating the skill score; i.e. can we be guaranteed to get the same skill score value every time we apply this method on the same game?

 We can get this guarantee if we are explicitly calculating the theoretical skill score.
 Provided that it's computationally feasible, explicit calculation of the theoretical skill score will always result in the same values for each player role for the same game.